Oil Paint

 Alkyd Gel & Liquid Oil Painting Mediums

-Alkyd oil paints are known for their faster-drying properties than traditional oil colors.
-Alkyd paint mediums can be added to conventional oil paints to speed up to 50% of drying time.
+Alkyd oil paints are known for their faster drying time than traditional oil colors.
+Alkyd paint mediums can be added to conventional oil paints to reduce drying time by up to 50%.
 It can also be used as a glazing medium.
-Like acrylics, the glazing technique is where a translucent color is painted over another dry color.
+Like acrylics, the glazing technique involves painting a translucent color over a dry color.
 The lower one glows through but is affected by the density of the top glaze.
 Creating misty or smoky backgrounds is an excellent example of a glaze.

 White Alkyd Paint

-Strictly speaking, this isn't a painting medium, but I use this a lot to speed the drying of conventional oils where I want a lighter tint or a highlight instead of a glaze.
-When mixed with other colors, the white alkyd paint acts in the same way as the alkyd gel but doesn't lose the opacity of the color.
+Strictly speaking, this isn't a painting medium, but I use it a lot to speed the drying of conventional oils when I want a lighter tint or a highlight rather than a glaze.
+When mixed with other colors, the white alkyd paint behaves like the alkyd gel but maintains the color's opacity.

 Gloss or Matt Picture Varnish